watermint/toolbox/docs/commands/util-text-encoding-to.md

 | `-verbose`         | Show current operations for more detail.                                                  | false                |
 | `-workspace`       | Workspace path                                                                            |                      |

+# Text inputs

+## Text input: In

+Text to change encoding

 # Proxy configuration

 The executable automatically detects your proxy configuration from the environment.
 However, if you got an error or you